Throw (projector): Formula

 Although it is often stated as a single value (or range of values), throw ratio is a comparison of D : W. To reduce this to a single number (as is typically seen in projector/lens specifications), start by dividing both sides by W, leaving us with D / W : 1.
 The 1 on the right means "for each one unit of width of the screen, how many units away should the projector be?"
 In practice the 1 is often assumed (omitted) when listing this specification.

 Examples (fixed lenses)

-A video projector (lens) with a throw ratio of 2.0 (or "2.0 : 1") would need to be positioned at a distance that is twice the width of the screen.
+A video projector (lens) with a throw ratio of 2.0 (or 2.0 : 1) would need to be positioned at a distance that is twice the width of the screen.
 So if the screen is 60" wide, the projector needs to be 120" from the screen.
+Each dimension can also be given in feet, meters, or centimeters, as long as both measurements are in the same units.

 A video projector (lens) with a throw ratio of 0.4 or less would be positioned relatively close to the screen, and would be considered a "short throw projector".

 A video projector that must be positioned very far from the screen would need a "long throw lens" with a throw ratio like 7.5.